Bhavani0915/Grocery_Store_application_python_project/README.md

 # Grocery_Store_application_python_project
 Grocery Store Management Application developed with Python, Flask, and MySQL.
 Designed to streamline grocery store operations by managing products, inventory, and store records through a robust database-backed system.

 In this python project, we will build a grocery store management application.
-It will be 3 tier application,
+It will be 3 tier application,<br>

-**Front end:** UI is written in HTML/CSS/Javascript/Bootstrap \n **Backend:** Python and Flask
+**Front end:** UI is written in HTML/CSS/Javascript/Bootstrap <br>
+**Backend:** Python and Flask
 **Database:** mysql